 How does each member know the services that the other members provide?

-Each member firm has their services listed in our directory.
+Each member firm has their services listed in our handbook and website directory.

 Does Integra provide technical assistance in terms of Auditing & Accounting Standards?

+Integra publishes an Audit and Accounting newsletter that has up-to-date information from all over world.
 Technical assistance is available at any time from other members.
-The expertise of each member is listed in our database.
+The expertise of each member is listed in our handbook and website.
 In addition, ample time is available at each conference for firms with special interests to meet and discuss technical issues.